DC connector

-A DC connector (or DC plug, for one common type of connector) is an electrical connector for supplying direct current (DC) power.
+A DC connector (or DC plug, for one common type) is an electrical connector that supplies direct current (DC) power.

 Compared to domestic AC power plugs and sockets, DC connectors have many more standard types that are not interchangeable.
 The dimensions and arrangement of DC connectors can be chosen to prevent accidental interconnection of incompatible sources and loads.
-Types vary from small coaxial connectors used to power portable electronic devices from AC adapters, to connectors used for automotive accessories and for battery packs in portable equipment.
+Types vary from small coaxial connectors used to power portable electronic devices from AC adapters to connectors used for automotive accessories and for battery packs in portable equipment.

 Extra-low voltage (under 120 VDC)

 These extra-low voltage connectors are rated at or below 120 VDC.